Martin O'Neill, Baron O'Neill of Clackmannan

 Martin John O'Neill, Baron O'Neill of Clackmannan (6 January 1945 – 26 August 2020) was a Scottish Labour politician who served as a Member of Parliament (MP) from 1979 until 2005 and as a member of the House of Lords from 2005 until his death.

 Early life and career

 He was educated at Trinity Academy, Edinburgh, at the time a selective state school, and then Heriot-Watt University, where he attained a BA in economics.
 After leaving university, he worked as an insurance clerk and then became active in the Scottish Union of Students, including serving as its president from 1970 until 1971.

 He married his wife Elaine Marjorie Samuel on 21 July 1973, with them going on to raise two sons together.

 Parliamentary career

 After unsuccessfully contesting Edinburgh North in October 1974, he was a Labour Member of Parliament between 1979 and 2005, representing the Clackmannan and Eastern Stirlingshire, Clackmannan and Ochil seats successively.
-He was a shadow defence secretary and later was Chairman of the Trade and Industry select committee.
+He was shadow defence secretary and later was Chairman of the Trade and Industry select committee.